transdigiware/blockchain/knownissues.md

     - If you use Java SDK, you can change the timeout setting of the `instantiateProposalRequest.setProposalWaitTime(DEPLOYWAITTIME)` command, which is in the `src/test/java/org/hyperledger/fabric/sdkintegration/End2endIT.java` file.

 For support and help with your {{site.data.keyword.blockchainfull_notm}} Platform network on {{site.data.keyword.cloud_notm}}, see [Getting support](/docs/services/blockchain?topic=blockchain-blockchain-support#blockchain-support).

+## Enterprise Plan upgrade

+Networks on Enterprise Plan will soon be upgraded to Fabric v1.4.2.
+This will allow your network to be migrated to a RAFT based ordering service from Kafka.

+This upgrade could cause breaking changes in your applications if they still use the peer based EventHub class of the Fabric SDKs.
+The peer based EventHub has been deprecated in Fabric v1.4.2.
+You must update your applications to use the new channel based event service.
+Because you can use channel events on Fabric v1.1, you can migrate your application at any time.
+For more information, see [How to use the channel-based event service](https://fabric-sdk-node.github.io/tutorial-channel-events.html){: external} in the Node SDK documentation.

+Fabric v1.4 is the first long term support release of Hyperledger Fabric.
+You can learn more by visiting the [Whats new in v1.4](https://hyperledger-fabric.readthedocs.io/en/release-1.4/whatsnew.html){: external} in the Fabric documentation.